rathpunks/MyFirstRomHack/README.md

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

+Updated to fully tested postgame as of 01-08-2026

 Note this is a beta, and I am not very good at codeing or art, so there will likely be issues.
 Feel free to edit with the toml how you see fit.
 I would greatly appreciate if someone changed the overworld tileset to look cooler, I can't seem to get it to work.
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@